Wellness Warrior – Jean

 But still, Jean stayed on top of her game, her extensive research into tinnitus and everything that is available to date gave her more confidence and a sense of control.

-Jean goes on to say that the real turning point was finding mindfulness techniques and accepting that the noise in her head ‘is part of who she is’.
-She made this into a kind of mantra and repeats this when she feels the need if he noise becomes too intrusive.
+Jean goes on to say that the real turning point was finding the right hearing aid from the likes of EarPros and discovering other mindfulness techniques.
+Accepting that the noise in her head ‘is part of who she is’ was the most crucial part of her journey.
+She made this into a kind of mantra and repeats this when she feels the need and if the noise becomes too intrusive.

 It was also at this point that Jean reconnected with a regular yoga practice.
 “The concept of yoga has been an inspiration to me for many years in trying to connect the mind, body and spirit as one.
 In many ways my diagnosis in 2012 provided that reconnection I needed.”
 Jean feels that through practicing yoga regularly she not only became more flexible physically and calmer mentally but that it helped her find acceptance of her condition.